Tbrennan6/IcelandicNow/docs/05_Inflection_I/02_grammatical_gender.md

 *Tip: Because the gender attaches to the noun, not the thing itself, there are instances where something could be referred to with multiple pronouns.
 For example, a haddock fish on the table could be referred to as "fiskur" (masculine) or "ýsa" (feminine), and that would determine whether "hann" or "hún" is appropriate.
 The same applies to a "horse", as discussed earlier.
 You must choose the pronoun based on which noun you're using, and clarify the noun's gender at the start for context.*

+### Inflection
-Grammatical gender also affects how nouns decline and how adjectives are inflected.
-These aspects will be explored in more detail in subsequent lessons.
+Grammatical gender also affects how nouns and adjectives inflects.
+This aspect will be explored in more detail in the following lesson.